kmohebbizadeh/AML-for-Image-Analysis-Iris-Recognition/README.md

 The main indicator of this model is going to be accuracy, as this is a matching program not an authentication one.
 If it were authentication, we would look to limit the false positives as much as possible.
 But since this is just a matching program, we want to see how many people we can correctly match to their iris.
-In this case we have accuracy of 79.4% which means arond 80% of the test set was correctly matched to the person for which the iris belongs.
+In this case we have accuracy around 80% of the test set was correctly matched to the person for which the iris belongs.
 This is our best metric for model performance.

 The Receiver Operator Characteristic (ROC) allows us to see whether we are getting false positives or true negatives as our error if this were a binary class.
 However, we can use an average of the "one versus the rest" and the "one versus one" method of classification to determine the performance of the model.
+For this metric we had to create a synthetic probability based on the distance from centroid since nearest centroid classifier is not a probability based classifier.
+Next, we have a multiclass classifier, therefore we needed to create a binary comparison array.
+This array consisted of a one versus rest format where if the model predicted the person correctly it predicts one, otherwise it predicts 0.

 ### Limitations